LinuxBeaver/Gimp_Layer_Effects_Text_Styler_Plugin_GEGL_Effects/README.md

 GEGL EFFECTS by Beaver.
 The GEGL filter you've been waiting for!
 =========
-September 23 2022 update has now given GEGL Effects a major revamp!
+September 23 2022 update has given GEGL Effects a major revamp!
 It can now change internal blend modes for inner glow, gradient and bevel.
 As well as fragmentation of its list into three sectors "Outline and Shadow" "Bevel and InnerGlow" "Image and Gradient".
 This is the most professional and polished GEGL Effects has ever been.

-A custom GEGL filter that does layer effects.
+GEGL effects is a GEGL plugin for Gimp that does layer effects.
 It may not be non-destructive but you can make presets and get live preview updates of your favorite text styles.

 GEGL Effects comes with two bonus filters called gegl:bevel and gegl:innerglow which are more useful on their own as they have more options.
+MOTE - It will NOT work without bevel.so and inner-glow.so

 Instructions - If you choose not to use prebuilt binaries.